annemarie293/sarahs-bakery/README.md

     1. The anchor link brought the user to the correct section, but the section heading text was covered by the Navbar.
        - **_Fix:_** I did not want to add a huge padding-top to each section on the page to always be visible, so solution was found on stack-overflow to use padding and negative margin along with :target pseudo class so that the padding would only be applied when clicking on the link.
 Note, this was not applied to #markets section as this section height was too small for the section heading to be ata the top od the page, so fix was not necessary.
-       - **_Result:_** Section headings are clearly visibile beneath the navbar when clicked.
+       - **_Result:_** Section headings are clearly visible beneath the navbar when clicked.

-    2. The "Home" link was always highlighted in the active class as all links were targetted on the same page.
+    2. The "Home" link was always highlighted in the active class as all links were targeted on the same page.
        - **_Fix:_** A simple JQUERY script was found on stackoverflow which changed each link to the active class when it was clicked.
        - **_Result:_** Each link changes to the highlighted active class when clicked.